Amelia Edwards: Dolomites

 Edwards first heard about the Dolomites in 1853, through sketches brought back to England from Italy.
 On 27 June 1872, she embarked on a trip through the mountains with her friend Lucy Renshaw.
-That day they left Monte Generoso for Venice, one of the three known ways to enter the Dolomites, but not before parting from Renshaw's maid and courtier, who disapproved of such a journey.
+That day they left Monte Generoso for Venice, one of the three known ways to enter the Dolomites, but not before parting from Renshaw's maid and courier, who disapproved of such a journey.

 Instead the two women hired mountain guides from the region.
 On 1 July 1872, after a three-day stay in Venice, Edwards and Renshaw left for Longarone, Cortina d'Ampezzo, Pieve di Cadore, Auronzo di Cadore, Val Buona, Caprile, Agordo, Primiero, Predazzo, Fassa Valley, Passo Fedaia, Sasso Bianco, Forno di Zoldo, Zoppè di Cadore and Caprile, and ended their journey in Bolzano.

 At the time of Edwards's visit, the Dolomites were described as terra incognita and even educated persons had never heard of them.
 This journey was described in her book A Midsummer Ramble in the Dolomites (1873), later entitled Untrodden Peaks and Infrequent Valleys.
 During the expedition, Edwards also sought works of Titian, finding a Madonna and Child in Serravalle (Vittorio Veneto) and two other paintings at a village church in Cadore.

 After her descent from the mountains, Edwards described civilized life as a "dead-level World of Commonplace".
 In the summer of 1873, dissatisfied by the end of their journey, Edwards and Renshawe took to a walking tour of France.
 However, this was interrupted by torrential rains, a factor that influenced them in looking towards Egypt.